tributech-solutions/tributech-docs/docs/guides/guide-create-dataset.md

 ## What is a Dataset?

-A dataset can consist of any combination of data sources and streams.
-Descriptive metadata and a unique identifier for each stream in a DataSpace represents these datasets.
+A Dataset can consist of any combination of data sources and streams.
+Descriptive metadata and a unique identifier for each stream in a DataSpace represents these Datasets.

-A data stream in a dataset is not limited to a specific type or format.
+A data stream in a Dataset is not limited to a specific type or format.
 Data streams are structured as key-value pairs, where the key represents the time-stamp of a certain value.
-So your dataset can include, for example, time-series sensor data streams from your IoT devices or EDI-documents from your ERP system.
+So your Dataset can include, for example, time-series sensor data streams from your IoT devices or EDI-documents from your ERP system.

-## The structure of datasets
+## The structure of Datasets

 Datasets have a generic tree structure to support any combination of data sources and streams.